Snow and rain set to bring disruption to parts of UK

 An area of low pressure is currently moving in from the Atlantic and will give heavy rainfall for southern and south-western areas.
 Over 60 mm of rain is possible in places by Friday and an amber warning is in force.

 Pete Fox, Environment Agency spokesperson, said: "Heavy rain in south west England and south Wales on Thursday and into Friday means there is a risk of localised surface water and river flooding in the south west, the southern counties and parts of south Wales.
 The public can sign up for flood warnings and check the latest information on the Environment Agency's website, or follow us on Twitter at @EnvAgency."

 As the rain moves north-eastwards it will mix with cold air and fall as snow.
 There is the potential for 20 to 30 cm of snow across higher parts of north Wales, the Midlands, northern England, south-west Scotland and Northern Ireland during Friday and Saturday, with around 10 cm at lower levels.
 Amber warnings have also been issued for these areas to warn about the snow.

 A Met Office amber warning means that you need to be prepared for the weather and take steps to change your plans and protect you and your family or community from the impacts of the severe weather based on the forecast from the Met Office.

-"As always, we are working with different agencies to help keep Britain on the move, and to keep people safe and well.
+"As always, we are Get ready for winter to help keep Britain on the move, and to keep people safe and well.
 However, people should be prepared for further disruption as we head through the next few days."

 A spokesman for the Scottish Government added: "Though we were enjoying record high temperatures around this time last year, we know that March normally brings us challenging weather conditions and this year is proving much more like the norm.
 Already this week our agencies and partners have dealt with Amber snow warnings across much of the country, and we continue to do all we can to ensure Scotland is prepared for any potential weather disruption.